 Virtual Reality training

-Heathrow Rail Engineering operates and maintains two passenger transit systems across the world’s most connected airport.
-Both use fleets of electric driverless vehicles to carry passengers between dedicated car parks and main/satellite terminals.
-Safely maintaining these systems and ensuring they meet UK Railway Safety Regulations and other key industry regulations is crucial.
+Heathrow Rail Engineering operates and maintains passenger transit systems across the world’s most connected airport.
+Maintaining these systems and ensuring they meet key industry regulations is crucial.

-Previously, site safety inductions for staff and contractors were delivered using a PowerPoint.
-We transformed these into interactive and immersive Virtual Reality experiences to ensure learners fully understand site safety before stepping foot into potentially dangerous working environments.
+Previously, site safety inductions for staff and contractors were delivered by PowerPoint.
+We transformed the documents into interactive and immersive Virtual Reality experiences.
+As a result, the training helps ensure learners fully understand site safety before stepping foot into dangerous working environments.

-Using a VR headset and controllers, learners are able to move through these environments while a friendly voiceover prompts them to identify and learn about potential hazards such as moving vehicles, electrical tools and fire safety features.
+Using a VR headset and controllers, learners are able to explore their new workspace.
+As they move, they’re prompted to identify and learn about hazards such as moving vehicles, electrical tools and fire safety features.